-Description - Grid-Loc Coin series floor tiles are designed to withstand the harshest environments commonly encountered in garages.
-These tiles are made to handle extremely heavy rolling vehicle loads and are resistant to oil, grease, antifreeze, petroleum products, and many other household chemicals.
-These tiles are also stain resistant, odorless, slip resistant, and UV stable.
-Installation is as easy as snapping together adjacent garage floor tiles to form a beautiful and customizable garage floor covering for years to come.
+Description - Grid-Loc Coin series floor tiles are designed to withstand the harsh environment of your garage.
+These tiles can handle extremely heavy rolling vehicle loads and are resistant to oil, grease, antifreeze, petroleum products, and many other household chemicals.
+These tiles are also stain-resistant, odorless, slip-resistant, and UV stable.
+Installation is as easy as snapping the tiles together to form a beautiful and customizable garage floor covering for years to come.
 These garage floor tiles are also priced low to sell in volume.
-Don’t mistake the discount pricing though for the competitions cheap garage tile alternatives, these tiles are of the highest quality and we guarantee them with an industry leading 12 year warranty when used as modular garage flooring.
+But don’t mistake the discount pricing for the competition’s cheap garage tile alternatives!
+These tiles are of the highest quality and we guarantee them with an industry-leading 12-year warranty when used as modular garage flooring.

 Note: These tiles can be damaged under the weight of a car jack.
 We recommend using your car jack directly on concrete.

-Grid-Loc Coin pattern interlocking tiles are easy to maintain.
+Coin Grid-Loc Tiles are easy to maintain.
 Cleaning of these multiuse tiles typically includes:

-- Vacuuming or sweeping any loose crumbs, dust, or debris from the garage coin tiles when necessary.
+- Vacuum or sweep any loose crumbs, dust, or debris from the garage coin tiles when necessary.

 Garage tiles are easy to install.
 Installation of these floor tiles typically includes:

 - Clean your subfloor so that it is free of all dirt, dust, grease, or other foreign material.